MoolahTech/mutualfunds-android-documentation/README.md

 ### Callbacks

 There are a few asynchronous events that you will need updates about.
-Currently, there are 3 events:
+Currently, there are 4 events:

 1. User long KYC status update
 2. Deposit transaction status update
 3. Withdrawal transaction status update
+4. Mandate registration status update

 While the params sent for each of these callbacks is different, each callback is sent with a hash string.
 This hash string is a pipe-joined string of all the params sent, which is then hashed using HMAC with SHA256 using your secret key.
 You **must** verify this hash at your end, otherwise attackers might simply be able to spoof requests to your open endpoints.